 Among the lawmaker’s activities in Brazil was attending Bitconf 2022 and meeting with Dape Capital CEO Daniele Abdo Philippi and Ana Élle, CEO of Agency ROE.

-Between her agendas, Gonzalez spoke with Cointelegraph and revealed how Bitcoin has helped change people’s lives in El Salvador and how the country’s federal government, led by President Nayib Bukele, has been taking advantage of the resources invested in BTC to improve the economy.
+Between her agendas, Gonzalez spoke with Cointelegraph and revealed how helped change people’s lives in El Salvador and how the country’s federal government, led by President Nayib Bukele, has been taking advantage of the resources invested in BTC to improve the economy.

 “What Nayib Bukele did was buy Bitcoins and make a profit at a certain strategic moment,” she said.
 “In cryptocurrencies there are times when you can make a profit and there are times when you have to invest more.
 Now cryptocurrency is down, this happens, it’s normal, but at this point instead of being sad, instead of thinking that you lost all your investment, it’s time to buy more bitcoins because now the price is cheap, that’s the strategy.”